manofthemountain/lacrosseview-to-wunderground/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Not all Lacrosse weather stations are intergrated with Here's a blank template to get started: To avoid retyping too much info.
+Not all La Crosse weather stations are integrated with Weather Underground Personal Weather Station (PWS) Network.
+Lacrosse relies on its own app, La Crosse View, and cloud storage for viewing and collecting your weather.
+This project allows you to access your weather data stored on the La Crosse servers and publish it to a Weather Underground.

 <p align="right">(<a href="#top">back to top</a>)</p>